At a glance: Medicare health insurance in South Dakota

 Medicare Advantage in South Dakota

-Medicare beneficiaries can choose to receive their benefits directly from the federal government via Original Medicare or enroll in a private Medicare Advantage plan (as long as Advantage plans are available in their area, which is the case in most of the country).
+Medicare beneficiaries can choose to receive their benefits directly from the federal government via Original Medicare or enroll in private Medicare Advantage plans (as long as Advantage plans are available in their area, which is the case in most of the country).

-Original Medicare includes Medicare Parts A and B. Medicare Advantage includes all of the benefits of Medicare Parts A and B, and Advantage plans typically have additional benefits, such as integrated Part D prescription drug coverage and extras like dental and vision.
-But provider networks are limited with Medicare Advantage, and out-of-pocket costs are often higher than they would be under Original Medicare plus a Medigap plan.
+Original Medicare includes Medicare Part A (hospital coverage) and Part B (medical/physician coverage).
+Medicare Advantage includes all of the benefits of Medicare Parts A and B (albeit with very different out-of-pocket costs), and Advantage plans typically provide additional benefits, such as integrated Medicare Part D prescription drug coverage and extras like dental and vision.
+But provider networks are limited with Medicare Advantage, and out-of-pocket costs (deductible, coinsurance, and copays) are often higher than they would be under Original Medicare plus a Medigap plan.
 There are pros and cons to either option, and no single solution that works for everyone.

-Only 20 percent of Medicare beneficiaries in South Dakota had selected Medicare Advantage plans as of 2017, compared with an average of 33 percent nationwide.
-As of November 2018, just 35,403 Medicare beneficiaries in South Dakota were enrolled in private Medicare plans (as opposed to Original Medicare; that figure does not include people who had private coverage to supplement Original Medicare).
-That’s 20 percent of the state’s Medicare population, and although those 35,403 people mostly have Medicare Advantage, there are some enrollees in South Dakota who have Medicare Cost plans.
+Only 19 percent of Medicare beneficiaries in South Dakota had selected Medicare Advantage plans as of 2018, compared with an average of 34 percent nationwide (and notably, South Dakota’s Medicare Advantage enrollment had dropped from 20 percent the year before, whereas the percentage of beneficiaries enrolled in Medicare Advantage plans had increased in most states).
+As of September 2020, just 41,755 Medicare beneficiaries in South Dakota were enrolled in private Medicare plans (as opposed to Original Medicare; that figure does not include people who had private coverage to supplement Original Medicare).
+That’s 23 percent of the state’s Medicare population, and although most of those 41,755 people are enrolled in Medicare Advantage, there are some enrollees in South Dakota who have Medicare Cost plans, including some Cost plans offered by Sanford.

-For 2019, South Dakota residents can select from among at least seven Medicare Advantage plans, and up to 21 plans, depending on where they live.
+For 2021 coverage, South Dakota residents can select from among at least 10 Medicare Advantage plans, and up to 28 plans, depending on where they live.

-Medicare’s annual election period (October 15 to December 7 each year) gives Medicare beneficiaries the opportunity to switch between Medicare Advantage and Original Medicare (and add or drop a Medicare Part D prescription plan).
-And as of 2019, Medicare Advantage enrollees also have the option to switch to a different Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.
+Medicare Advantage enrollment is available when a person is first eligible for Medicare, and also during Medicare’s annual election period (October 15 to December 7 each year).
+This annual window gives Medicare beneficiaries the opportunity to switch between Medicare Advantage plans and Original Medicare (and add or drop a Medicare Part D prescription plan).
+Medicare Advantage enrollees also have the option to switch to a different Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.

 Medigap in South Dakota